-Setting Up a Free Local FTP Server for your Database and Easy Employee Check-In
+Setup Free Local FTP Server Employee Database For Easy Employee Check-In

 Step 1: Complete the installation process and open up the FileZilla client.
 The FTP can be setup to always start when the computer starts if you prefer manually.